|

 The birth of jazz happened with the inception of Ragtime in the musical melting pot of New Orleans.
 The abolition of slavery led to new opportunities for the freed African Americans and many found work in entertainment.

+They fused West African music and blues with European music - light classical music of the late 1800's, John Phillip Sousa-like marches, Irish gigs, German waltzes and the French quadrille into the syncopated rhythms of ragtime.
 This lively and springy music was ideal for dancing and the name Ragtime is short for ragged time that refers to its rhythmically broken up melodies and the instruments used in marching bands became the basic instruments of ragtime, the drums, brass and reeds.

-The black musicians played at dances, minstrel shows and vaudeville for which they formed marching bands.
-The brass bands also marched on holidays and at funerals and the pianists played in bars, clubs and brothels as ragtime developed and spread.
+marching bands.
+The brass bands also marched on holidays and at funerals and the pianists

 Scott Joplin is considered the foremost composer of ragtime music, combining the rhythmic and melodic music of the black community with European music and many of his compositions, including the famous "Maple Leaf Rag" and "The Entertainer," were published and sold across the country.